 Comparative Religion UC/CSU Approved?
-Yes es UC/CSU Area "G" Elective Requirement NCAA Approved?
-Yes Credits 5 Credits/Semester Prerequisite Required c Required course for all seniors.
-Course Description In this one and practi Students v understan Fulfills comparative requirement.
-In this one-semester course, students explore the origin and development of religion and examine the teachings and practices of the major religions of the world: Hinduism, Buddhism, Confucianism, Taoism, Judaism, and Islam.
-Students will have the opportunity to explore some of the spiritual practices of these traditions and seek to understand their relationship to each other, the individual, and the transcendent.
-Each religion will be explored in comparison to the Catholic faith, upholding the spirit of the Vatican II document Nostra Aetate.
+Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
+Yes Credits 5 Credits/Semester (offered in Fall semester only) Prerequisite Course Description In this one and practi Students v understan ces of the major relig will have the oppor d their relationship t ent.
+Eudents explore the origin and development of religion and examine the teachings gions of the world: Hinduism, Buddhism, Confucianism, Taoism, Judaism, and Islam.
+Eunity to explore some of the spiritual practices of these traditions and seek to o each other, the individual, and the transcendent.
+Each religion will be explored in h, upholding the spirit of the Vatican II document Nostra Aetate.